 Tickets booked with United Mileage Plus miles

-United is waiving redeposit fees for travel through June 30, 2020.
-For the remainder of 2020, redpeposit fees are waived if travel is cancelled more than 30 days before the departure date.
+United is waiving redeposit fees for travel through August 31, 2020.
+For the remainder of 2020, redeposit fees are waived if travel is cancelled more than 30 days before the departure date.

 You can find more Mileage Plus changes, including elite status, here.

 For more info, see United’s website.